Profile Photo

 I am an electrical and computer engineer who loves learning how things work and solving problems.
 Those eureka moments that are felt when concepts click or challenges are conquered are what drives me in what I do.
 This is why I became an engineer, so I could use constantly evolving technologies to tackle problems.

 My background is more of a signal processing and C/C++ software engineer 💻.
 However, I do dabble in other languages and areas.
-Recently, I have been learning web development because I see it as an invaluable tool that can offer better accessibility!
+Recently, I have been reviewing embedded systems and learning about web development!

 To get more of an idea of who I am and what I have done, check out the rest of the website.
 My Projects offer insight into the technologies that have fascinated me!
 Enjoy! 😀